Factors That Seem To Lead To Weak Social Skills

 - Feel more anxious and worried in social situations

-- Pick up unhelpful social behaviors and beliefs, instead of learning better ones
+- Pick up unhelpful social behaviors and beliefs, instead of learning more-useful ones

-I tried to organize things into rough categories, but some probably could fit into more than one.
+I tried to organize the factors into rough categories, but some probably could fit under more than one.

 Personality factors

-Certain in-born personality traits seem to predispose people to having social problems as adults.
-Having a particular personality doesn't mean you're destined to have social issues, just that if you're already leaning towards being awkward, certain life events can more easily 'activate' it.
-I'll go into some of those life events later in this article.
+Certain inborn personality traits seem to predispose people to having social challenges as adults.
+Again, having a particular personality doesn't mean you're destined to have social issues, just that if you're already leaning toward being awkward, some life events can more easily 'activate' it.
+I'll go into some of those life events farther down.

 An inhibited, anxious temperament

 This one is the classic.
-Some people are born with a more inhibited, nervous approach to the world than others.
-Their nervous systems are just wired to be more reactive.
-Even as babies and toddlers they'll have a stronger negative response to change and new things in their environment.
+Some people are born with a more inhibited, anxious approach to the world than others.
+Their nervous systems are just wired to be more reactive or sensitive to stimuli.
+Even as babies and toddlers they'll have a stronger negative response to change and novelty in their environment.
 They also tend to take longer to 'warm up' to new situations.

 The higher sensitivity to stimulation that's built into this temperament means that people may also be put off by activities that others enjoy.
-The classic example is an adult feeling irritated and overloaded at a loud, bustling party.
-Compared to other people, who may not be as phased, they're put at a disadvantage when they have to interact in these situations.
+A well-known example is an adult feeling irritated and overloaded at a loud, bustling party.
+Compared to other people, who may not be as fazed, they're put at a disadvantage when they have to interact in these settings.

 People who are more cautious and intolerant of risks can also fall behind their peers because they're not as eager to jump right into things like dating, partying, or learning to drive.
-This can create situations where, say, all of a girl's friends are dating, but she doesn't feel ready for it.
-Eventually they may grow apart from their social circle because they have different priorities.
+This can create situations where, say, all of a high school student's friends are dating, but they don't feel ready for it.
+Eventually they may grow apart from their social circle due to having different priorities.
+Additionally, in many cultures children are seen as weak and flawed for being too hesitant and sensitive.

 A lower drive to socialize

-Some people seem to have a lower built-in need to socialize and spend time with others.
-They'd rather stay home and read or work on a project than go out with people.
-When they're not around people, they don't feel as much pain or loneliness either.
-The main effect of this is that if someone spends too much time on their own, they can miss chances to develop their social skills, and lag behind everyone else.
+Some people seem to have a smaller built-in need to socialize and spend time with others.
+They'd rather stay home and read, or work on a project, than go out with friends.
+When they're not around others they don't feel as much pain or loneliness either.
+That's all fine.
+Not everyone has to be a social butterfly.
+However, if someone spends a ton of time on their own they can miss chances to develop their social skills, and lag behind everyone else.

 Being extremely smart

-Some intellectually gifted people seem to have problems adjusting to the social world.
-The common explanation I've heard is that their minds aren't only sharper than the average person's, but also work on a somewhat different level.
-This difference may give them troubles in understanding and applying some aspects of socializing.
+Some intellectually gifted people have problems adjusting to the social world.
+A common explanation is that their minds aren't only sharper than the average person's, but also work on a somewhat different (not necessarily better) wavelength.
+This difference can give them difficulty in understanding and applying aspects of socializing.

 Their intelligence may also give them problems in relating to their peers.
-However, not every highly intelligent person necessarily has social difficulties.
+However, not every highly-intelligent person has social difficulties.
 Many do just fine with other people.
-The thing is those people can slip under the radar.
-The gifted people who do have social problems stand out more, and can sometimes create the impression that everyone with high intelligence is destined not to fit in.
+The thing is they can slip under the radar.
+The gifted people who do have social problems stand out more, and can create the impression that everyone with high intelligence is destined not to fit in.

 Being rigid, inflexible, and intolerant of change

 This one can be related to being naturally anxious, but not always.
-Some people have trouble going with the flow, and coping with any changes to what they think is their plan or routine.
-Socializing tends to be unpredictable and improvisational though which can cause problems for people who are more rigid.
+Some people have trouble going with the flow, and coping with any changes to their plan or routine.
+The social world is often unpredictable and improvisational though, which can cause problems for people who are more rigid.

 Having any personality traits that don't mesh well with the norm

 This section could get too big if I let it, so I'll keep it brief and vaguely say that all kinds of non-typical personality traits may be related to social issues later in life.
-For example, if a kid is really eccentric, artsy, and creative, and most of his peers aren't, you could see how problems could develop.
+For example, if a kid is really eccentric, artsy, and creative, and most of her classmates aren't, you could see how problems could develop.

 Interests

 If people have certain interests it may make them more likely to experience social problems down the road.
-Some interests may lead a person to get picked on, not be able to relate to their peers, or cause them to feel misunderstood and alienated.
-Others may cause them to miss chances to practice their social skills.
+Some interests may lead a person to get picked on, not be able to connect with their peers, or cause them to feel misunderstood and alienated.
+Others may lead them to miss chances to practice their social skills.

-Not being interested in the same things most members of your gender were
+Not being interested in the same things as most members of your gender

-It can be similar with girls.
-I've read anecdotes of socially awkward women explaining how as kids they were never into typically "girly" things, and the issues it caused with their peers because of that.
+Similarly, I've read accounts by socially awkward women explaining how as kids they were never into typically "girly" things, and the friction it caused with their peers.

 Having too many solitary interests growing up

-There's nothing wrong with doing things on your own in itself.
-As I mentioned above, spending too much time on your own can cause your social skills to fall behind though.
+There's nothing wrong with doing things on your own in and of itself.
+However, as I mentioned above, spending too much time alone can cause your social skills to fall behind.
 A person pursuing solitary interests may be doing so because they just prefer being on their own, because they're too anxious or gun shy to attempt to be with other people, or a combination of the two.

 Lack of, or disrupted, social education